 What happens with the fonts when you do that?

 When you disable the Google Fonts from your site, all of them will be replaced with Web Safe fonts.

 However, if you change your mind, and you want to re-enable the Google Fonts, the Web Safe fonts will be replaced with the original Google Fonts that you've used initially.

 If you want to find out about other Thrive features, check out our knowledge base here.

-You might also be interested in this article, that explains how you can use Google fonts on your site, while keeping this connection to the Google servers disabled.
+You might also be interested in this article, which explains how you can use Google fonts on your site while keeping this connection to the Google servers disabled.

 Hopefully, this article was useful to you.
 If so, please give it a smile below :)